Upload Files to Firebase Storage with JavaScript

 Firebase; being a robust Realtime Database solution; it provides Storage of files as well.
 Learn how to upload files to Firebase Storage with JavaScript in simple steps

-Firebase is has proved itself to be very robust Real-time Database solution; and with new API, it provides File Storage as well.
+Firebase has proved itself to be a very robust Real-time Database solution, and with new API, it provides File Storage as well.

-This reduces the Server-side headache of handling files to bare minimum.
+This reduces the Server-side headache of handling files to a bare minimum.

 If you are looking for how to upload files to PHP, you can read: